roh-kumar/dsa-java-assignments-solutions/01-flow-of-program/README.md

-# :book:Create flowchart and pseudocode for the following:
+## :book:Create flowchart and pseudocode for the following:
-<br />:heavy_check_mark: Input a year and find whether it is a leap year or not.
+:heavy_check_mark: Input a year and find whether it is a leap year or not.
 <br />:x: Take two numbers and print the sum of both.
 <br />:x: Take a number as input and print the multiplication table for it.
 <br />:x: Take 2 numbers as inputs and find their HCF and LCM.